Young lesbian couple traveling and exploring city on vacation.

 If sunshine is more what you’re seeking, a stay in a beachfront hotel should definitely be your priority.
 And with average hotel costs coming in at £136 per night, you’ll be able to afford something pretty special.

 One of the best things about booking a holiday to a hot country in November is fewer crowds.
 Prices also tend to drop, so you can get far more bang for your buck.
-My top pick for a hot and cheap holiday in November?
-Kuala Lumpur for a balmy Asian city break where hotels can be as little as £32 per night.
+My top pick for a hot and cheap holiday in November is Kuala Lumpur, where hotels can be as little as £32 per night.
+If you’re keen to stay in Europe, southern Spain can still be warm at this time of year.

 Recommendation ranking of cities: